Skip to content

 Does an EOR reduce permanent establishment risk?

-EOR engagement reduces but does not eliminate PE risk.
-The legal employer (Teamed Ltd) is UK-resident and pays UK tax in its own right, which addresses some of the OECD attribution analysis.
-But the underlying business activity, what the UK employee actually does, is still attributable to the foreign parent for PE purposes.
+The legal employer (Teamed Ltd) is UK-resident and pays UK tax in its own right.
+That addresses some of the OECD attribution analysis.
+But the underlying business activity is still attributable to the foreign parent for PE purposes.

 The EOR helps in three ways: